ravsamhq/notify-slack-action/README.md

 # Notify Slack Action

 Send Github Actions workflow status notifications to Slack regarding failures, warnings or even success.
+You can read more about the action in [our blog post](https://www.ravsam.in/blog/send-slack-notification-when-github-actions-fails/).

 ### Example workflow